Involved Source Files Package balancer defines APIs for load balancing in gRPC.

 grpc.ClientConnInterface (a type to allow creating RPCs/streams on the

-dependency cycle.
-Should also return a close function that will be
+cycle.
+Build also returns a close function that will be called when all

-called when all references to the Producer have been given up.
+references to the Producer have been given up for a SubConn, or when a

 func SubConn.GetOrBuildProducer(ProducerBuilder) (p Producer, close func())